 Fall in Iowa means the opportunity to go to a local orchard and not only pick apples if you so choose, but also find other seasonal treats to purchase as well as some family friendly activities at some of the farms.
 The following are the best orchards in and around Des Moines to while away a crisp fall afternoon.
+With the daily changes of COVID please be sure to check the website of the orchard you’re planning on visiting to avoid any problems especially if they have decided to close or reduce their hours.

 - Center Grove Orchard–32835 610th Avenue, Cambridge-Center Grove orchard has made the orchard experience truly memorable with all of the family friendly options of both food and entertainment.
 You can pick apples and just have to pay according to how heavy your haul weighs.
 The farmyard pass at $12.95 for those over the age of 3 will get you admission to a huge list of activities ranging from hayrides around the farm, 2 jumping pillows, a corn maze and a corn pool that is very popular where kids can wade in a shallow pool of corn kernels.
 Their food selections include a bakery that has homemade treats like cider donuts and pumpkin rolls, a coffee shop, a feed bunk to get a more substantial meal like pulled pork sandwiches and apple jacks that serves apple flavored treats.
 This is the closest to a fall themed amusement park you’ll ever get the chance to go to.